Jennifer88huang-zz/translation-guidelines/how-to-contribute.md

 # First Contributions
-It's hard.
 It's always hard the first time you do something.
 Especially when you are collaborating, making mistakes isn't a comfortable thing.
-We wanted to simplify the way new open-source contributors learn & contribute for the first time.
+We wanted to simplify the way new open-source contributors learn and contribute for the first time.

 ## How to contribute
 If you don't know how to use Git or how to make a pull request, refer to [First Contributions in Open Source project](https://github.com/firstcontributions/first-contributions).